Computational-Mechanics-Material-Models/knowledge-base/chrono/wsl.md

 * install Eigen: `./buildEigen.sh`

-# Chrono advanced dependencies and third parties
+# Chrono advanced dependencies and third parties (optional)

 If you wish to build more modules and third party dependencies.
 This is not necessary / incomplete as of right now: